 Well, that is exactly what we wanted to know.
-So I got on line, of course, and started searching google.
-I tried all kinds of different words & sentences that included, tattoo, burn, scar... you get the idea.
+So I got online, of course, and started searching Google.
+I tried all kinds of different words and sentences that included "tattoo," "burn," "scar"... you get the idea.

-Well, there wasn't much info out there, and what we did find was mostly forum Q&A's.
-Which of course all had different answers, no real info, no photo's of a tattoo on a scar, and no real description of the tattooing on scars process.
+Well, there wasn't much info out there, and what I did find was mostly forum Q&As.
+Which of course contained very different answers, no real info, no photos of a tattoo on a scar, and no real description of the process of tattooing on scars.

-So, if you have been considering getting a tattoo on a scar or grafted skin, then here are some real answers that will show you the process, with photos, to help you decide if you are ready to get a tattoo to cover your scars.
+So, if you have been considering getting a tattoo on a scar or grafted skin, then here are some real answers that will show you the process, with photos, to help you decide if you are ready to consider this for yourself.

-On August 6th, 2002 Scott was severely burned over 85% of his body in a flash fire explosion.
-You can read his burn injury story here.
+On August 6th, 2002, my husband Scott was severely burned over 85% of his body in a flash fire explosion.

 We had heard of people getting tattoos on grafted skin, but Scott has 100% grafted skin on his arm where he wanted the tattoo.
-So finding a tattoo artist with experience tatooing on grafted skin was important to us.
+So finding a tattoo artist who had experience with grafted skin was important to us.

 We talked to the tattoo artist who had originally done the skull on his arm, but he seemed skeptical about if it would look good or not.
-He also seemed very reluctant to even try it.
+He seemed very reluctant to even try it.
 So our next stop was to see Dang.
-Dang is the hubby of an old friend of mine and the tattoo artist who does my middle son's tattoos.
+Dang is the hubby of an old friend of mine, and he is the artist who does my middle son's tattoos.

 A lot of the old tattoo shops were filthy, with grungy bikers hanging out, smoking, drinking and swearing, while some hungover biker gave you a tat with the same needle he had just used on the last customer.